pschroedl/transformer_attention_clustering/README.md

 ## Transforming attention matrices to lower dimensional representations

-While clearly this wasn't going to be possible for us to produce the entire 130k+ examples dataset worth of attentions due to space limitation, it would give us an opportunity to exlore alternatives and informed the decision to use a resnet model - specifically barlow twins, with the last linear layer removed - to produce a lower dimensionality representation.
+While clearly this wasn't going to be possible for us to produce the entire 130k+ examples dataset worth of raw attentions due to space limitation, this gave us the opportunity to exlore our options and informed the decision to use the barlow twins model for feature extraction.

-Feasability and methods for transforming and analyzing these attention matrices were examing exploration/representations_cpu_exploration.
-First transforming the 0-1 floating point values of the attention maps to 0-255, we then fed them to the barlow twins model to reduce our 384x384 sized vectors to a 1x2048 representation, and finally took a look swing at using traditional machine learning methods - KMeans and DBScan.
-The amount of time to perform clustering at this scope ( ~2hrs for 2000 squad2 examples ) on CPU proved we would need to look to more computationally efficient methods.
+Our pipeline consisted of the following steps:

+• Feed squad2 example to fine-tuned BERT
+• Scale attention values to 0-255
+• Reshape to (1, 3, 384, 384) tensor
+• Extract features using modified Barlow Twins
+• Flatten 12x12 representations
+• Convert tensors to dataframe columns
+• Append to dataframe

-At this point I decided to combine the separate pieces of attention matrix extraction and transformation to 2048 value representations.  pipeline/transform_attentions and exploration/transform_prototyping were combined into pipeline/extract_transform_attentions.
-To stay within memory constraints, examples were batched into representation format and added to an in-memory dataframe 350 at a time.
-Every 5000 examples, this dataframe was written out to file, resulting in 26 ~16gb files representing all 130k squad2 examples.
-This took a little ove 5 days running on a machine with a 3090 and i7-9800x.
-Unfortunately I had forgotten to add 'index=False' to the to_csv call, and had to run all of the files through /pipeline/remove_index.ipynb to remove the added first index column.
+To stay within memory constraints ( under 100gb of RAM ), examples were batched into representation format and added to an in-memory dataframe 350 at a time.
+Every 5000 examples, this dataframe was written out to file, resulting in (26) ~16gb files representing all 130k squad2 training examples.

-## Evaluate clustering algorithms on transformed attentions
+## Evaluating clustering algorithms on transformed attentions

-Scaling was a large concern because I wanted to be able to process as much as possible of the squad2 dataset for clustering.
-Intel makes a python distribution [link] which allows patching of SKLearn to use multiple cores, and while this looked like a promising alternative, the speed up was not as significant as I had hoped.
-In clustering/intel_python_clustering I ran some small experiments and found it ran close to a linear speed-up per additional CPU ( <10x on my home 8 core machine - it appears to support multi-core, but not multi-threading ).
-A high compute cloud cloud solution might be a possible solution, but I continued to look elsewhere
+We knew scaling was going to be of primary concern because we wanted to be able to cover as much as possible of the squad2 dataset.
+Intel makes a [patch for Scikit-learn](https://github.com/intel/scikit-learn-intelex) which allows for the use of multiple cores, and while this looked like a promising alternative, the speed-up was not as significant as I had hoped.

+The amount of time to perform clustering in this manner ( ~1hrs for 2000 squad2 examples using Intel's parallel implementation of kMeans on CPU ) appeared intractable to scale.
+We looked into using PCA, but it was found that reducing our dimensionality in this manner resulted in very low explainability.
+Rather than lose more information than we already had, we would need to look to more computationally efficient methods.

-cuML [Link] promised and delivered much greater results - the same small dataset that took >20 minutes on 8 CPUs took less than a minute to perform KMeans and DBScan.
-Our total sample size was limited by the amount of GPU VRAM available and Dask allows us to parallelize across multiple GPUs on the same machine.
+[cuML](https://github.com/rapidsai/cuml) promised and delivered _much_ faster results - With one drawback - our total sample size was limited by the amount of GPU VRAM available.
+Combining Dask and cuML allows us to parallelize kMeans and DBSCAN across multiple GPUs on the same machine.
+This increased our capacity to 48gb across (2) RTX-3090.

 Ideally we would like to scale this to many more GPUs on one or more cloud instances, but unfortunatly it hasn't been yet possible to get our GPU quotas on Google Cloud approved for a personal project.
-While pricy, a few A100s could give us enough VRAM to allow processing a very large subset of our full ~400GB dataset, if not in its entirety.
+While pricy, a few A100s could give us enough VRAM to allow processing a very large subset of our full ~400GB, if not in its entirety.

-In order to get a representational subset of the squad2 examples, I extracted the first 300 squad2 examples from each of the 26 representation files using a snippet of code in clustering/segmentation.ipynb.
-300 examples corresponds to 43,200 of the representation exported by the pipeline and takes up ~1GB of disk space.
+In order to get a representational subset of the squad2 examples, a number of examples (43,200 rows) were extracted from each of the files output from our pipeline.
+I called this process segmentation.
 Dask recommends that the dataset be split into 1-2gb sections before loading, so this also took care of that step for us.

-##  Analysis of clustering
+There is some memory overhead using Dask/cuML vs. 1 GPU cuML, and kMeans using Dask and cuML was more memory hungry than DBSCAN, so having the dataset segmented this way meant we could have finer grained control over the size of our dataset so as to cluster as large a portion as our VRAM would allow.

-In clustering/cuML_clustering_Dask_full, we take a look at the clusters identified by kmeans.
-Layers and heads columns are added for each row of our dataset so that we can identify possible correlations between clusters, heads and layers.  [ TODO: add example # and # of tokens in example ]
+Layers and heads columns are added for each row of the resulting cluster labels so that we can investigate correlations between clusters, heads and layers.